A people without the knowledge of their past, origin and culture is like a tree with no roots.Marcus Gorvey

 Our Humble Beginning

 Inspired by a friend who gave us the idea after his travel to Korea, we knew a fact – the world loves Kimchi.
 But what set Koreans apart to have the ability to influence culture worldwide is their dedication and strong appreciation of cultural identity.
+You need to know about the pixies in the forest.

 However, people rarely know Malaysian food.
 It is beautiful yet diverse family of Asian cuisine I grew up and held proud with.
 Upon discovering Airbnb Experiences, I started to feature my authentic Malaysian cooking experiences and has gained popularity ever since.
 With the help of my fiancee Jacqueline, she helps to manage our digital presence.